-With the terrace being fairly sheltered, getting some sun and immediately outside the kitchen, both the client and I were interested in a three-dimensional composition that will give a lush view.
-We matched the white of the walls with smooth raised beds and iroko hardwood coping to match the deck.
-An evergreen collection of exotic looking plants follows the layout of the raised beds giving a strong architectural elevation.
+With the terrace being fairly exposed, getting some sun and immediately outside the living room, both the client and I were interested in a three-dimensional composition that will give a contemporary view.
+We matched the white of the walls with smooth powdercoated planters and hardwood decking to correspond with the interior floor.

 An evergreen collection of foliage follows the layout of the terrace